wschemel/furry-journey/README.md

 </a> A great course on GitHub

 ## Learn GitHUb
-In htis course you, will learn how to use GitHub successfully
+In this course you, will learn how to use GitHub successfully

 ### The basics
 - Sample Item 1